AdobeDocs/commerce-operations.en/help/implementation-playbook/project-scope/requirement-checklists.md

 - Allow a customer to view past orders and select items to be exchanged?

-- Will you allow a customer to initiate the cancelling of an order from the website?
+- Will you allow a customer to initiate the canceling of an order from the website?

 - Will you allow a customer to initiate the exchange of items from the website?